joaochiroli/Devops-Challenge/README.md

 - NGINX

 ​
-## SRE Challenge: Part 1
+## Challenge: Part 1
 Continuous integration

-Set up a new repository and CI pipeline using any code version provider The CI steps should be created and triggered for any pull request.
-The pipeline should run the following steps:
+Set up a new repository and CI pipeline using any code version provider The pipeline should run the following steps:
 - Install dependencies npm install
 - Linter (ESLint) npm run lint
 - Formatter (Prettier) npm run prettier